-We lease our corporate offices which are located in Boca Raton, Florida, under a lease agreement which was amended in April 2013.
-The current lease expires in March 2020 and has two 5-year renewal options, which if exercised will result in a maximum term ending March 2030.
+We lease our corporate offices which are located in Boca Raton, Florida, under a lease agreement which was amended in November 2015.
+The current lease expires in March 2019 and has two 5-year renewal options, which if exercised will result in a maximum term ending in March 2029.
+In 2016, the Company purchased land in Boca Raton, Florida to construct a new corporate office building which is expected to be completed in the third quarter of 2018.
 In addition, we lease office space for our eastern regional office in Charlotte, North Carolina; our central regional office in San Antonio, Texas; our western regional office in Los Angeles, California; and our youth services division in Pittsburgh, Pennsylvania.
-As a result of the Protocol acquisition in February 2014, we are also currently leasing office space in Aurora, Illinois.
-We also lease office space in Sydney, Australia, and in Sandton, South Africa, through our overseas affiliates to support our Australian, and South African operations, respectively.
+As a result of the BI acquisition in February 2011 and the Protocol acquisition in February 2014, we are also currently leasing office space in Boulder, Colorado and Aurora, Illinois, respectively.
+We also lease office space in Sydney and Melbourne, Australia, and in Sandton, South Africa, through our overseas affiliates to support our Australian, and South African operations, respectively.
 We consider our office space adequate for our current operations.